quanzhuo/cpp-debug/README.md

 # Cpp Debug README

-This extension integrates [MIEngine](https://github.com/microsoft/MIEngine), support debugging of C/C++ programs using gdb/lldb.
+This extension integrates [MIEngine](https://github.com/microsoft/MIEngine), support debugging of C/C++ programs using gdb.

 ## Requirements

-You need to install gdb/lldb on your computer.
+You need to install gdb on your computer.

 ## Configure C/C++ debugging